 The key is not to create a ruckus and step in confidently to pull the more intense dog up and back by the collar from the neck’s back.

 One of the critical things to take away from dog training tips for avoiding conflicts is that you must remember that you are in charge and that dealing with disputes is delicate.

 Isolating fighting dogs from each other isn’t more than a temporary solution.
 One dog fight doesn’t make for a disaster, but your reaction to it can.
-When encountering a dog fight, the first step is to break it up quickly and calmly.
+When encountering a dog fight, breaking it up quickly and calmly is the first step.

 The crucial thing is to get them used to each other and tolerate each other’s presence.
-However, it’s vital to remove any potential triggers, such as toys and food.
+However, removing any potential triggers, such as toys and food, is vital.

-Putting limitations, boundaries, and establishing rules are essential.
+Putting limitations, and boundaries and establishing rules are essential.

 89. Don’t Hesitate to Get Help from a Professional Trainer

-If you cannot resolve conflicts between your dogs on your own, do not hesitate to get professional help especially when you have kids and elderly family members at home.
+If you cannot resolve conflicts between your dogs, do not hesitate to get professional help, especially when you have kids and elderly family members at home.